UaMV/appear-in-wp/readme.txt

 Button for toggling room position.
 Buttons for inviting others via Twitter, Facebook, and email.

-= Documentation =

-Documentation and implementation can be viewed [here](http://vandercar.net/wp/appear-in-wp).

-Learn more about [appear.in](http://appear.in "appear.in") - a product of [Telenor Digital AS](http://www.telenor.com/ "Telenor Digital") built with WebRTC technologies.

 = Functions =

 The following function can be used to include rooms: